 Current Understanding of the Potential Mechanism of Action of the Investigational Therapy Multikine® (Leukocyte Interleukin, Injection)

-Clinical and pathology data from Phase I and Phase II clinical trials with the Multikine investigational therapy published in peer-reviewed scientific journals (Feinmesser et al Arch Otolaryngol.
+Data from the Phase III study in support of the understanding of the mechanism of action (MOA) of Multikine will be published in peer-reviewed journals.
+Phase II data leading to our understanding of the mechanism of action (MOA) of Multikine was published in peer reviewed journals (Timar et all Laryngoscope 2003 and JCO 2005).
+Clinical and pathology data from Phase 1 and Phase 2 clinical trials with the Multikine investigational immunotherapy was published in peer-reviewed scientific journals (Feinmesser et al Arch Otolaryngol.
 Surg.
 2003; Timar et al 2003 and 2005) suggest that Multikine has the potential to produce an anti-tumor response, as the reported data from these early-stage studies suggests:

 - Multikine potentially may recognize and/or bind to multiple (different) antigens (or receptors) on the cancer cells.

-- Multikine may signal the immune system to produce an anti-tumor immune response: Clinical data (reported from Phase II studies) also suggest that Multikine could change the type of cells that infiltrate and attack the tumor from CD-8 cells to predominantly CD-4 cells.
-These CD-4 cells have the potential to bring about an anti-tumor immune response (Timar et al 2005).
+- Multikine may signal the immune system to produce an anti-tumor immune response: Pathology data from clinical specimens (reported from Phase 2 studies) also suggest that Multikine could change the type of cells that infiltrate and attack the tumor from CD-8 cells to predominantly CD-4 cells.
+These CD-4 cells have the potential to bring about an anti-tumor immune response to the tumor microenvironment (Timar et al 2005).

 - Although the clinical significance of such a response if confirmed is not yet established, this could be important because the tumor is able to shut down the infiltrating CD-8 cells, but preliminary evidence seems to suggest a potential inability to shut down the CD-4 cell.
 In addition, preliminary data suggests that CD-4 cells appear to help break “tumor tolerance,” thereby potentially allowing the immune system to recognize and address the tumor.
 The normal immune system is made ‘blind’ to tumor cells, in part, because the tumor cells are derived from the body’s own cells, and thus the body ‘thinks’ of the tumor as ‘self’, a phenomenon also known as ‘tumor tolerance’.